jasongrimes/jekyll-chapterbook/README.md

-Then you can flesh out the chapters over time, and when ready, remove the `.draft` from the op file name so it appears in the book.
+Then you can flesh out the chapters over time, and when ready, remove the `.draft` from the file name so it appears in the book.

 See an [example draft chapter](https://jasongrimes.github.io/jekyll-chapterbook/draft.html) and an [example outline](https://jasongrimes.github.io/jekyll-chapterbook/outline.html).